 For lease agreements, the lease term corresponds to the non-cancellable duration of the agreements signed except in cases where the Group is reasonably certain of exercising either an extension option or an early termination option which is included in the agreement.
-For each currency Group's incremental borrowing rate is used to determine the lease liability.
+Lease liabilities are discounted to present value by using the Group's incremental borrowing rates for each currency.
 Service agreements which relate to the usage of airports and terminals do not qualify as lease arrangements under IFRS 16.
-In the agreements, the lessor has the right to substitute the leased area with another area, meaning that these agreements do not qualify as leasing contract under IFRS 16.
+Lease agreements in which the lessor has the right to substitute the leased area with another area, do not qualify as lease contract under IFRS 16.
 As an exception to this, there are specific lounge areas which are dedicated for the use of the Group and therefore, these are included in the lease agreements.